katenorquay/personal-blog/src/blog/how-to-love-your-job/index.md

 Let me give you an example.

 When I first started working I didn't enjoy my job.
 When I was first started I found the work difficult and I was scared to ask for help too often in case I showcased my own stupidity.
 I spent a lot of time frustrated.
 I wasn't working with my preferred technology and thought about how much better that would be.
-I also work in a very quiet office, with a lot of introverts and I was lonely.
+I also work in a very quiet office, with a lot of introverts, and I was lonely.
 I thought as my job as 'skill building' for the future and told myself it didn't have to be fun, I would just endure it.

 By the time I had been there 6 months I was pretty miserable.
 And no wonder!
 If you decide that you're not going to have fun at a place you spend 40 hours a week at then you are setting yourself up for misery.

 I believed that my misery was caused by the difficulty of the work, the technology, the quiet office, but in reality it was caused by my thinking.
 I was waking up every day telling myself I wasn't going to enjoy it.
 I was looking for things that would confirm this belief.

 Our brains like to keep us efficient.
 They do so by making it easy and comfortable to think the same thoughts again and again.
-So if you always think negative thoughts your brain is going to optimise that process and make it easy for you to keep doing so.
+So if you always think negative thoughts your brain is going to optimise that process.
+It tries to help you, by making it easy for you to keep thinking the same way.

 I was deep in this cycle of negativity, when I realised that I had to change my attitude, or I had to quit.
 Not only were my beliefs not making me happy, they were making me a lazier and less motivated employee.
 Something had to give.